sammdec/theme-ui-native/README.md

 ## `styled` function

 The `styled` function works similarly to Emotion's `styled` function, the first argument accepts a React component and the second argument accepts a style object that adds theme aware style properties to the `style` prop.
-The function returns a React component that can be used as normal within your apllication.
+The function returns a React component that can be used as normal within your application.

 ```jsx
 import React from "react"